Complying with Public Health Orders and Speaking in Public Forums: Expectations for Pharmacy Professionals - Read

 You can begin your internship only once the College has approved

 - your application as described in Step 2; and

 - the preceptor you chose to oversee your internship.

 You are responsible for finding a preceptor to oversee your internship.
-You can use the College’s pharmacy registrar to search for a practice site.
+You can use the College’s pharmacy register to search for a practice site.
 You can also search job postings on the Pharmacists Manitoba website.

 Once you have found a pharmacist to act as your preceptor, the pharmacist must complete a Preceptor Application (available on their Registrant Portal), submit it to the College, and be approved to act as your preceptor before you start your internship.

 Please note the following before you choose a pharmacist to act as your preceptor:

 - Your internship must include 400 hours of direct patient care.
 Make sure the practice site can provide this before selecting your preceptor.